SBLG(1) General Commands Manual SBLG(1)

 </article>

-When processed with sblg, all data outside of the <article data-sblg-article="1"> element is discarded.
+All content outside of the element with the data-sblg-article="1" attribute, usually an <article>, is discarded.
 Then the article is scanned for the following:

 • the article title (both as text data only and inclusive of markup) is extracted from the first <hn> (header 1–4);